How do you go from good to great? How do you remain relevant as your competition continues to gain more market share?

-As I shared in my talk Test & Learn Community, author Nassim Taleb argues that it’s just as important to guard against catastrophic events (black swans) than it is to make incremental improvements.
+As I shared in my talk Test & Learn Community, author Nassim Taleb argues that it’s just as important to guard against catastrophic events (black swans) as it is to make incremental improvements.

-Just as buying insurance can never generate ROI, validation experiments will not result in more money directly but does provide a safety net against business catastrophe.
+Just as buying insurance can never generate ROI, validation experiments will not result in more money directly but do provide a safety net against business catastrophes.

 While there are many examples of product innovation gone wrong, Netflix’s decision to spin off into another company called Qwikster nearly a decade ago continues to be talked about in many business circles today.